 “It’s your ninth birthday, Kev.
 Don’t you remember?
 We’re having a party.”

 “Oh, right,” I said.

 The voice told me I was forgetting something else, but wouldn’t tell me what.
 Sometimes the voice spoke in riddles or dropped hints, and usually when it did, things happened that it claimed I should have known would happen.
-Sometimes the voice claimed that these things had already happened, although it never explained how that could be possible.
+Sometimes the voice claimed that these things had already happened before, sometimes many times before, although it never explained how that could be possible.